jcopo/diffuse/docs/diffusion_crash_course.rst

 where the choice of :math:`\alpha_t` and :math:`\sigma_t` depends on the chosen formulation (Flows, Score-based generative models, Denoising Diffusion Models ...).
 The coefficient :math:`\alpha_t` describes how the original data :math:`x_0` is attenuated or amplified over time as noise is added while :math:`\sigma_t` controls how much noise has been injected into the system at that time step.

-An example that fits into this formulation is score-based generative models, which can be described by a stochastic differential equation (SDE) of the form:
+An example that fits into this formulation is score-based generative models [Song2020]_, which can be described by a stochastic differential equation (SDE) of the form:

 .. math::
    :label: eq:forward_sde